 - Purify the air

 - Soothe allergies

 If all this were true, we could all benefit from one, but so little of the hype around Himalayan sea salt lamps is supported by scientific evidence.
 “There is evidence that negative ionization is beneficial for seasonal affective disorder and reducing stress,” says Catherine Uram, MD, a course instructor and fellow at the University of Arizona’s Andrew Weil Center for Integrative Medicine in Tucson, AZ.
 Other claims seem pure hoodoo.
 “There are no studies to support that salt lamps emit negative ions, though.
 There is also no support for the purported health benefits of salt lamps, such as soothing allergies and lowering blood pressure.”

-Bottom line: If you suffer from seasonal affective disorder or from stress, you could benefit.
+Bottom line: Himalayan sea salt lamps have no health benefits.
 If you’re simply a fan of the soft pink hue though, these sea salt shot glasses might prove to be more useful.